freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-17-llvm-ir-mod.markdown

 ### **7. References**
 The following links are useful for further information:
 * This tutorial is based on the content from http://www.cs.cornell.edu/~asampson/blog/llvm.html .
+* https://llvm.org/docs/CMake.html#embedding-llvm-in-your-project : how to build your project using an installed version of LLVM.

 Source file for this page: [link](https://github.com/freeCompilerCamp/freecompilercamp.github.io/blob/master/_posts/2020-06-17-llvm-ir-mod.markdown)